Demographics of Kosovo

 The Kosovo Agency of Statistics monitors various demographic features of the population of Kosovo, such as population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.
 Censuses, normally conducted at ten-year intervals, record the demographic characteristics of the population.

-According to the first census conducted after the 2008 declaration of independence in 2011, the permanent population of Kosovo had reached 1,810,366.
+According to the last census of the April 2024 by the Kosovo Agency of Statistics, there were 1,588,566 inhabitants, of which 795,552 are men (50.08%) and 790,014 are women (49.92%).
+The same year, US CIA World Factbook estimate put the country's population at 1,977,093.
+According to the first census conducted after the 2008 declaration of independence in 2011, the permanent population of Kosovo was 1,739,825.

-Albanians form the majority in Kosovo, with over 93% of the total population; significant minorities include Bosniaks (1.6%), Serbs (1.5%) and others.
-A 2015 estimate put Kosovo's population at 1,870,981.
+Kosovo is a fairly ethnically and linguistically homogeneous country.
+The 2024 census shows that ethnic Albanians make the overwhelming majority of Kosovo, with 91.8% of the population, while minorities include Serbs (2.3%), Bosniaks (1.7%), Turks (1.2%), Ashkali (1%) and other ethnicities all less than 1%.

+The official languages of Kosovo are Albanian and Serbian.
+Albanian is the native language for 93.67% of the population, while minority languages are also officially recognized in certain municipalities, depending on their ethnic makeup.
+The main religions of Kosovo are Islam (93.49%), Eastern Orthodoxy (2.31%) and Roman Catholic (1.75%).
+The average urbanization of Kosovo is at 50.18% with a growing trend.

 Kosovo has the youngest population in Europe.
-As of 2008, half of its roughly 2-million-strong population is under the age of 25, according to a recent report of the UN Development Programme, UNDP.
-According to the government data, it is estimated that more than 65 percent of the population are younger than 30.
+The average age is 34.8 and median age is 32, as of 2024.
+In 2008, half of its population was under the age of 25 (United Nations Development Programme data) and more than 65 percent of the population was younger than 30 (government data).

 History

 2011 census

-The final results of the 2011 census recorded Kosovo (excluding North Kosovo) as having 1,739,825 inhabitants.
+The 2011 census recorded Kosovo (excluding North Kosovo) as having 1,739,825 inhabitants.
 The European Centre for Minority Issues (ECMI) has called "for caution when referring to the 2011 census", due to the boycott by Serb-majority municipalities in North Kosovo and the large boycott by Serbs and Roma in southern Kosovo.
 The recorded total population was below most previous estimates.
 The census enjoyed considerable technical assistance from international agencies and appears to have been endorsed by Eurostat; it was, however, the first full census since 1981, and not one of an uninterrupted series.
-The results show that there were no people temporarily resident in hotels or refugee camps at the time of the census; that out of 312,711 conventional dwellings, 99,808 (over 30%) were unoccupied; and that three municipalities designed under the Ahtisaari Plan to have Serb majorities - Klokot, Novo Brdo, and Štrpce - in fact had ethnic Albanian majorities (although their municipal assemblies have Serb majorities).
+The results show that there were no people temporarily resident in hotels or refugee camps at the time of the census; that out of 312,711 conventional dwellings, 99,808 (over 30%) were unoccupied; and that three municipalities designed under the Ahtisaari Plan to have Serb majorities – Klokot, Novo Brdo, and Štrpce – in fact had ethnic Albanian majorities (although their municipal assemblies have Serb majorities).